bnerickson/civ5_server_docker/README.md

 6. WINEARCH=win32 has been removed, it is deprecated in the latest wine and works fine as-is w/WoW64.
 7. Steam installed with winetricks.
 8. Steam running with a lot of CEF (chromium) features disabled to it can run properly.
-9. Applied a patch to fix libstrangle compilation on latest gcc.
-10. Added ability to defined custom dnf repos.
+9. Added ability to defined custom dnf repos.
-11. Added the "gpu-support" branch which allows hardware acceleration of the launched game when a GPU is available.
+10. Added the "gpu-support" branch which allows hardware acceleration of the launched game when a GPU is available.

 ## How does it work? (briefly)

 Civ 5 Server is a Windows-only GUI application that needs to render frames with ~~OpenGL~~ Direct3D (translated to OpenGL with wine).
-This Docker setup creates a virtual X11 framebuffer for Civ to render to, provides a VNC server so you can remote in, installs Mesa such that the CPU can render frames (so no GPU needed), and libstrangle to limit Civ to only 2 FPS preventing rendering from consuming too many CPU cycles (though it still takes an enormous amount of CPU).
+This Docker setup creates a virtual X11 framebuffer for Civ to render to, provides a VNC server so you can remote in, and installs VirtuaGL such that a dedicated GPU can render frames at 2 FPS preventing rendering from consuming too many GPU cycles.

 ## When was this last tested

 This fork was last tested and working 2025/10/02 with Fedora 42 (fedora:latest) running the latest wine at that time (wine 10.15).
+GPU support has _only_ been tested with an AMD GPU.

 ## Known Issues / TODO: